ibmtjbot/node-tjbotlib/README.md

 To use these services, you will need to sign up for a free [IBM Cloud](https://www.ibm.com/cloud) account, create instances of the services you need, and download the authentication credentials.

-# Usage
+## Usage

-Install the library as follows.
+1. Install the library using `npm`.

 ```
 $ npm install --save tjbot
 ```

-> Note: The TJBot library was developed for use on Raspberry Pi.
+> 💡 Note: The TJBot library was developed for use on Raspberry Pi.
 It may be possible to develop and test portions of this library on other Linux-based systems (e.g. Ubuntu), but this usage is not officially supported.

-Instantiate the `TJBot` object.
+2. Instantiate the `TJBot` object.

 ```
 import TJBot from 'tjbot';